 Many cookies on our websites perform essential functions and enable users to move around our websites and use their features; for example, when users log in to their account, they remember the information in the account.
 We refer to these cookies in this policy as “strictly necessary cookies“.

 Other cookies are not essential but they help us understand how our websites are used by visitors, so that we can improve what we do online.
 We use analytics tools for this.
 They look at things like how long our websites take to load, how they are used, and what information visitors to our sites look at most.
 This helps us to improve the way our websites work, for example, by ensuring that users find what they are looking for easily.
 They also help identify any parts of our websites that aren’t working as well as they should – so we can fix things and make our websites better for users.
-We refer to these cookies in this policy as “performance cookies“.
+We refer to these cookies in this policy as “analytics cookies“.

 Additional cookies allow our websites to recognise you when an individual returns to our websites.
 This enable us to remember choices that they make (such as their user name, language or the region they are in) and provide enhanced, more personal features.
-We refer to these cookies in this policy as “functionality cookies“.
+We refer to these cookies in this policy as “performance cookies“.

 Cookies can also be further categorised depending on if they are session cookies or permanent cookies: